Academic Counseling

 Student Directed

 Our preference and goal is for the student to accurately assess their own situations and needs.
-The student then works with the LEP Academic Counselor to think through the situation, decide on the best course of action, and develop self-advocacy skills in the process.
+The student then works with the LEP Specialist to think through the situation, decide on the best course of action, and develop self-advocacy skills in the process.

 • lightbulb icon